 Working with a quality attorney can often influence the outcome of a legal dispute.
-However, the skills and expertise of your attorney are essential if you are a criminal defendant.
+However, the skills and expertise of your attorney are essential if you are a criminal defendant facing criminal charges.
 It can be frightening and overwhelming to be arrested for a crime.
-You may be facing prison time, a hefty fine, or both, so it is even more critical that you find the right attorney to defend you.
+You may be facing a criminal conviction, prison time, and a hefty fine.
+It is critical that you find the right legal representation to defend you.

-Whether you decide to hire your own lawyer or use a public defender, the initial consultation your opportunity to tell your story and begin building your defense.
+Whether you decide to hire your own criminal lawyers or use a public defender, the initial consultation is your opportunity to tell your story and begin building your legal defenses.
 Your consultation is also an excellent time to ask questions, learn more about the criminal justice process in your state, and get a feel for the attorney before deciding who to hire.

 If you can hire a private criminal defense attorney, you will likely want to interview a few attorneys before hiring one.
 Most criminal defense attorneys offer a free initial consultation to discuss the attorney's strategies, expertise, and fees, as well as the facts of your case.
 The initial consultation is often free because it benefits the attorney to evaluate the case before entering an attorney-client relationship.

 Make the most of your consultation by sharing all the essential information about your criminal case, so the attorney has a realistic picture of your situation.
 The consultation is also a time for you to consider whether you are comfortable with the attorney and whether you trust the attorney to represent you in a criminal matter.

 That being said, some attorneys do not offer free consultations.
 If you are interested in working with an attorney who does not offer a free consultation, you should ask about the consultation fee when you make an appointment with the firm.
 Also, it is important to ask whether the fee will be discounted, waived, or applied to your account as a credit if you decide to retain that attorney.